Hush, Hush by Lucia Franco is a story about two best friends living it up in NYC.

-Aubrey and Natalie are college roommates, addicted to money and designer clothing, and are having the time of their lives.
-A pretty clear picture of this life is painted when they go out on the town for Aubrey's 21st birthday.
+Aubrey and Natalie are college roommates, addicted to money and designer clothing, and having the time of their lives.
+A pretty clear picture of their party life is painted when they go out for Aubrey's 21st birthday.

 "It's time to pregame," she says dropping a pill into my hand.